Skip to main content

 3.3 Service

-There must be evidence of potential to meet the standards for promotion to Associate Professor with tenure.
-The following specific standards will be applied in considering reappointment:
+For appointment or reappointment as Assistant Professor, there must be evidence of potential to meet the standards for promotion to Associate Professor with tenure.
+The following specific standards will be applied in considering appointment or reappointment:

-4.1 Evidence of significant scholarly activity published or in progress, as described in section 3.2.
+4.1 Evidence of significant scholarship published or in progress, as described in section 3.2.

-4.2 Evidence of effectiveness in teaching, as demonstrated by evidence listed in 3.1, is required for candidates already employed as Assistant Professors; candidates from other institutions seeking appointment as Associate Professor must provide comparable evidence of teaching effectiveness outlined in section 3.1.
+4.2 Evidence of effectiveness in teaching, as demonstrated by evidence listed in 3.1, is required for candidates already employed as Assistant Professors; candidates from other institutions seeking appointment must provide comparable evidence of teaching effectiveness outlined in section 3.1.

 4.2.1 Annual peer reviews of teaching.